Tara Slone

 Tara Kamala Slone (born September 7, 1973) is a Canadian rock vocalist, actress and television personality.

 Early life and education

 Slone was born in Montreal, Quebec, and raised in Wolfville and Halifax, Nova Scotia.
 Her stepfather Dr. Tomasz Pietrzykowski was the Dean of the School of Computer Science at Acadia University.
 She began pursuing classical voice training at the age of 12 with the goal of becoming an opera singer.
 Her first job was at a Second Cup in Halifax when she was in high school as a barista for a few months before working at Sam the Record Man.

-She connected with music lovers and indie musicians, which she credits as influencing her taste in music.
+At Sam's, she worked alongside future Sloan member Jay Ferguson, connected with music lovers and indie musicians, which she credits as influencing her taste in music.
 At the age of 18, she attended first Dalhousie University and then Concordia University to pursue a degree in music.
 While at Concordia, she switched her aspirations to acting and rock music, and subsequently moved to Toronto, Ontario.